nculwell/nculwell.github.io/DinosaurBooks.md

+---
+title: Dinosaur Books
+---

 This is a list of dinosaur/prehistory books that we've liked.

 TODO: Movies, TV shows, coloring books, more music

-== Baby books, dinosaur-themed stories
+## Baby books, dinosaur-themed stories

 * Stomp, Dinosaur, Stomp / Margaret Mayo ([Worldcat](https://www.worldcat.org/title/stomp-dinosaur-stomp/oclc/988922247&referer=brief_results), [Amazon](https://smile.amazon.com/dp/140830385X))
 * Dinosaur Days / Joyce Milton (1985 edition: [Amazon](https://smile.amazon.com/dp/B00430CY9I), [Worldcat](https://www.worldcat.org/title/dinosaurs/oclc/758978206); 2014 edition: [Worldcat](https://www.worldcat.org/title/dinosaur-days/oclc/890680143), [Amazon](https://smile.amazon.com/dp/0385379234)) - The 1985 edition of this book had a lot of staying power early on in our dinosaur phase, and we read it so much that my son had it mostly memorized.
 Although it's not poetry, the simple words have a nice cadence.
 The 1985 edition is somewhat outdated, but not painfully so, and I prefer its art style to the newer one.